 - next available IRB meeting date,

-- While continuing review and amendments are typically assigned to the IRB performing the initial review, protocols may be transferred to another board due to considerations of expertise and workload with agreement of both Chairs and the Executive Chair.
+- Protocols may be transferred to another board due to considerations of expertise and workload with agreement of both IRB Chairs.

 - A protocol that has been disapproved by one IRB may not be submitted or transferred to another IRB.